 514-398-6336 | phoebe.friesen [at] mcgill.ca | 3647 Peel, 302

-Phoebe Friesen is an Assistant Professor in the Biomedical Ethics Unit and the Department of Social Studies of Medicine at McGill University.
+Phoebe Friesen is an Assistant Professor in the Biomedical Ethics Unit and the Department of Social Studies of Medicine at McGill University and an Associate member in the Departments of Philosophy and Psychiatry.
 She holds a Ph.D. in philosophy from the CUNY Graduate Center and an M.A. in philosophy from Western University.
 From 2018 – 2019 she worked as a Post Doctoral Fellow at the Ethox Centre at the University of Oxford.

 Dr. Friesen’s interests span several questions that arise at the intersections of medical ethics, psychiatry, philosophy of science, and research ethics.
 Among other topics, she has written about the harms of failing to acknowledge the impact of the placebo effect in both research and clinical contexts, the issue of inconsistency within and across research ethics boards, the role of responsibility in the allocation of health care resources, the promises and challenges related to participatory research, and the importance of requiring consent for educational pelvic examinations on women under anesthetic.
 For more information, visit her website.